slicvic/magento-concardispay/README.md

 # Magento ConcardisPay
-A credit card payment method that's integrated with ConCardis PayEngine payment gateway.
+A credit card payment method that's integrated with Concardis payment gateway.

 ## Installation via Composer
 In order to pull in the module via composer you will need to create a `composer.json` file in your project root folder.